k2view-academy/K2View-Academy/articles/DPM/02_Admin_Module/07_Operations.md

  ![image](/articles/DPM/images/Figure_18_Operation_parameters_types.png)

-Each of those types allows the user to define a different way to obtain the information that is needed for the execution of the operation.
-The following table describes the different options:
+Each of those types allows the user to define a different way to obtain information needed for the execution of the operation.
+The following table describes the available options.

 <table>
 <tbody>